 A field-programmable gate array (FPGA) is a reconfigurable semiconductor integrated circuit (IC).

-FPGAs occupy a unique computational niche relative to other compute devices, such as central and graphics processing units (CPUs and GPUs), and custom accelerators, such as application-specific integrated circuits (ASICs).
+FPGAs occupy a unique computational niche relative to other computing devices, such as central and graphics processing units (CPUs and GPUs), and custom accelerators, such as application-specific integrated circuits (ASICs).
 CPUs and GPUs have a fixed hardware structure to which a program maps.
 Conversely, ASICs and FPGAs can build custom hardware to implement a program.

 While a custom ASIC generally outperforms an FPGA on a specific task, they take significant time and money to develop.
 However, FPGAs are a cheaper off-the-shelf alternative that you can reprogram for each new application.